-3.2 Comparing Local HAFL to SSL data
+3.2 Comparing local HAFL to SSL data

-- 245 When comparing the three datasets, we found that the local HAFL dataset showed a different SC distribution and covered a different range of soil variability than the Swiss SSL (Table 1 and Figure 5).
-The relatively small HAFL dataset originating from peaty soils had a uniform continuous distribution whereas the BDM and NABO data had a positively skewed distribution with regard to SC (Table 1).
-Although the BDM dataset contained the highest single value of SC, over 98% of soil samples in the Swiss SSL originated from mineral soils.
-In contrast, more than half of the HAFL samples ranging from 1% to 52% were - 250 classified as organic soils.
-The first and second PCs which together covered 40.3 % of the total variance also revealed a clear overlap of pre-processed mid-IR absorbance variance for the BDM and NABO datasets (Figure 5).
-There was less overlap in the variance of the pre-processed mid-IR absorbance values of the Swiss SSL and the HAFL dataset.
-In PCA space, the BDM and NABO datasets show a similarly shaped convex hull and almost identical centroid (mean), whereas the centroid is very distinct for the HAFL dataset (Figure 5).
-In Figure 5, 122 samples, of which 20 are the local HAFL samples, were used as a 255 PS LOCAL subset to collibrate a model. - 255 RS-LOCAL subset to calibrate a model.
+When comparing the three data sets, we found that the local HAFL data set showed a different SC distribution and covered a different range in soil variability than the Swiss SSL (Table 1 and Fig. 5).
+The relatively small HAFL data set originating from peaty soils had a uniform continuous distribution, whereas the BDM and NABO data had a positively skewed distribution with regard to SC (Table 1).
+Although the BDM data set contained the highest single value of SC, over 98 % of soil samples in the Swiss SSL originated from mineral soils.
+In contrast, more than half of the HAFL samples ranging from 1 % to 52 % were classified as organic soils.
+The first and second PCs - which together covered 40.3 % of the total variance - also revealed a clear overlap of preprocessed mid-IR absorbance variance for the BDM and NABO data sets (Fig. 5).
+There was less overlap in the variance of the preprocessed mid-IR absorbance values of the Swiss SSL and the HAFL data set.
+In the PCA space, the BDM and NABO data sets show a similarly shaped convex hull and almost identical centroid (mean), whereas the centroid is very distinct for the HAFL data set (Fig. 5).
+In Fig. 5, 122 samples, of which 20 are the local HAFL samples, were used as a RS-LOCAL subset to calibrate a model.

-3.3 Predicted SC Using 1) Local, 2) SSL Spiking and 3) RS-LOCAL Subsets
+3.3 Predicted SC using (1) local, (2) SSL spiking and(3) RS-LOCAL subsets

-We predicted SC content ( $\hat{Y}$ ) of the HAFL, BDM and NABO datasets using mid-IR soil spectroscopic PLSR models and compared them to the reference chemical measurements (Y).
-This is exemplified for each modelling approach in the case of 20 local HAFL samples in Figure 6.
-For models using an RS-LOCAL subset, we found best overall validation results using k =100, b = 50 and r = 0.05 and therefore chose these parameter values for all results shown here.
-The influence of RS-LOCAL parameter k on validation results in shown in Appendix D. Decreasing r to 0.01 had little influence on model performance and greatly increased computation duration.
+We predicted SC content (\hat{Y}) of the HAFL, BDM and NABO data sets using mid-IR soil spectroscopic PLSR models and compared them to the reference chemical measurements (Y).
+This is exemplified for each modeling approach in the case of 20 local HAFL samples in Fig. 6.
+For models using an RS-LOCAL subset, we found the best overall validation results using k = 100, b = 50 and r = 0.05 and, therefore, chose these parameter values for all results shown here.
+The influence of RS-LOCAL parameter k on validation results is shown in Appendix D. Decreasing r to 0.01 had little influence on model performance and greatly increased the computation duration.
 There appeared to be no spatial correlation between chosen RS-LOCAL locations and target HAFL locations (Appendix E).